zahranyousuff/osticket/README.md

 8.)
 From the Installation Files, download PHP 7.3.8 (php-7.3.88-nts-Win32-VC15-x866.zip) and unzip the contents into C:\PHP

-  !!
-ATTENTION !!
-If this appears, choose to “Keep” the file:

 <p>
 <img src="https://imgur.com/xZv1Yhw.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>